 When Repair Is Best

-Oftentimes, furnace problems can be easily pinpointed and repaired by a NATE-certified, HVAC professional.
+Oftentimes, furnace problems can be easily pinpointed and repaired by a ACE-certified, HVAC professional.
 If your furnace is new—i.e., less than 10 years of system life — odds are highly likely that any issues it has can be solved through repair.
 Additionally, if your furnace is still heating your San Antonio area home efficiently (your HVAC professional can help you determine this), then it is still probable that you will repair it.
 Typically, as long as you are not seeing a continuous increase in your heating bills with constant usage and your home is not having issues with uneven heating, your furnace is considered in good shape.
 Conventional wisdom about furnace repairs is that assuming the repairs you require are less than one-third of the investment of a new heating system and your furnace is in the first half of its expected lifetime, repair is likely your best choice.
 Keep in mind that even if you are experiencing a drop in heating efficiency, there are other routes you can explore before considering replacing your furnace.
 Talk to your HVAC professional about upgrading your thermostat or checking the integrity of your San Antonio home’s ductwork to see if he thinks these solutions could improve the efficiency of your furnace.
 Talk to San Antonio Air Service Experts about scheduling regular furnace maintenance, which will add years of quality service from your furnace and help you minimize further repairs or drops in efficiency.

 When Replacement Is Best